-Harry’s Cider are immensely proud to be part of the Somerset farming tradition of growing and making cider.
-They have been making cider on their family farm for a number of years and produce delicious sparkling and traditional ciders.
-Using bittersweet varieties of apples such as Harry Masters Jersey, Dabinett, Yarlington Mills and Browns Apple.
+Harry’s Cider are immensely proud to be part of the Somerset farming tradition of growing apples and making cider on their family farm.
+Using bittersweet varieties of apples such as Harry Masters Jersey, Dabinett, Yarlington Mills and Browns Apple, they produce a delicious range of traditional, sparkling, fruit and mulled ciders, all made with 100% cider fruit, and bursting with flavour.

 The rise in popularity of craft cider over recent years has come at the perfect time for cider maker Harry Fry, who established the family-run cider making business Harry’s Cider, at Long Sutton in Somerset, just seven years ago.
 His focus on provenance, quality and cider made from 100% cider fruit is yielding positive results already for the young cider brand, with growth of almost 50% year-on-year for three consecutive years.